 Suffering is a part of life.
-We live in a fallen world, and until the Lord makes all things new, life will not be easy.
-Knowing this is true doesn’t make suffering easier, but perhaps it keeps us from a false faith that wavers under the difficulties of life.
-Perhaps this truth will remind us that this world is not our home, and we long to be in a place where there shall be no more suffering.
+We live in a fallen world, and life will not be easy until the Lord makes all things new.
+Knowing this is true doesn’t make suffering easier, but perhaps it keeps us from a false faith that wavers under life’s difficulties.
+Perhaps this truth will remind us that this world is not our home, and we long to be in a place without suffering.
 Oh, how we long for that day!

 We May Not Understand Our Suffering

 In the midst of suffering, there are times when we can see clearly how God is working in us and through us.
 Other times we may not see it until years later, but we can look back and see how the Lord used our suffering for His glory.
-But there are also times when we may not ever know for sure why there was a certain trial in our life.
+But there are also times when we may never know why there was a certain trial in our life.

-So, if we don’t have the answers, what are we to do?
+So, what are we to do if we don’t have the answers?

 We Can Trust God Even When We Don’t Understand Our Suffering